Official DVSA Show Me/Tell Me QuestionsShowMeTellMeQuestions2

 Locate the reservoir (Look for the (O) brake symbol, and check the level against Max/Min markings.

-Q – Tell me how you would check the tyres to ensure that they have sufficient tread depth and that their general condition is safe to use on the road.
+Q – Tell me how you would check the tyres to ensure they have sufficient tread depth and that their general condition is safe to use on the road.

 Apply pressure to the horn (this is permitted in test centre car parks).